TylorS/typed/apps/website/content/guides/implementing-render-template.md

 namespace selection, normalization, event/ref policy, output, and finalization.
 Application templates receive the observed target at their ordinary rendering boundary.

-`Fx.tap` participates in output delivery.
-A slow observer delays downstream output.
-Additional observer requirements must be supplied while constructing the layer or handled under an explicit outer contract; hiding them with `any` or detached promises defeats service inference and supervision.
+`Fx.tap` runs the observer before forwarding each emitted value.
+A slow observer delays downstream output; a failing observer prevents that value from reaching the consumer.
+Its errors and required services remain in the returned Fx type.

 ## Observe the operation that actually happens